If you’re a drummer or percussionist looking to get into bongos, well you’ve come to the right place.

 How to Tune Your Bongos

-The most common tuning are to either tune the Macho and the Hembra an octave apart, or to tune the Macho a perfect fourth above the Hembra…
+The most common tunings are to either tune the Macho and the Hembra an octave apart, or to tune the Macho a perfect fourth one octave higher above the Hembra…

 But as you’ll see in the video down below, there aren’t really any rules apart from you liking the final sound.